be2bill/merchant-api-guidelines/README.md

 ## Security

 As a payment library, security should be considered with attention.

-__Do not store on any mechanism (storage, database, cache ...) any sensible data.__
+__Note: Do not store on any mechanism (storage, database, cache ...) any sensible data.__

- See [https://pcisecuritystandards.org/minisite/en/] for more information.
+See https://pcisecuritystandards.org/minisite/en/ for more information.
  As a rule of thumb, you should never log, store (...) the card number, cryptogram or expiration date.

 You have to provide a technical contact able to fix some eventual security issues.